 The price of gas.
 Health and fitness.
 Fun.
 Climate change.
 There are a lot of good reasons for considering bike commuting as an alternative to your car or even mass transit.
 To get started, you'll want to consider the bike itself plus a variety of gear options that range from essential to convenient.
-Here are the things our bike experts put at the top of their list.
+Here are the things to consider for your next commute.

 Know Your Priorities

 There's no one kind of bike that's best for commuting.
 It depends on the terrain, the road conditions, the distance, your personal preference and aesthetics.
 (Hey, we all like to look good, even while pedaling.)
 The best bike is the one that you like and will ride.

 If you already have bike that you haven't ridden in a while, consider taking it to your nearest REI bike shop for a tune-up or to get advice on what you might need to get it in good working order.
 If you're considering buying a bike for commuting, here are some things to consider:

 - Pros: Based on mountain-bike geometry for a relaxed, upright riding position; alloy frame to minimize weight and maximize energy efficiency; often includes rear rack for panniers or a rack trunk.

 - Considerations: May not be as rugged as a mountain bike nor as sleek and light as road bike, so you may need a second bike to enjoy either activity.

 - Pros: Good commuting choice for those who need to tackle hilly routes, long distances or the logistics of arriving sweaty at your destination.
 Can carry heavier loads, making easy to haul groceries or run errands during the day.
 Smooth, comfortable ride.

 - Considerations: Heavier weight makes it more challenging to carry up stairs if storage is a consideration; battery requires charging.

 - Pros: Lightweight; narrow tires for reduced rolling resistance; fast; suitable for any length of commute.